top of page

 In 2020, I founded the HR Consultants Mastermind community on Facebook because I couldn’t find resources tailored specifically to independent HR consultants.
 HR resources existed.
 Consultant resources existed.
 But there was a gap for those of us building HR consulting businesses.

 The group quickly grew, and I began developing tools, workshops, and training to support the community.
-Out of that came the very first version of Consulting with Confidence - a full-day virtual mastermind that gave HR professionals both clarity and actionable strategies.
+Out of that came the very first version of Consulting with Confidence—a full-day virtual mastermind that gave HR professionals both clarity and actionable strategies.

 Over the years, I’ve seen members of that community go from overwhelmed and hesitant to confident and thriving.
 Once they gained clarity on their services, identified their model client, and built a visibility strategy, things shifted.
+Discovery calls became conversations instead of pitches.
+Prospects said “yes” more quickly.
+And perhaps most importantly, those professionals began to see themselves not just as HR experts—but as trusted business owners and thought leaders.

 That shift in perspective is what opens the door to consulting with confidence.